mattbryce/MMM-JsonValue/README.md

 		//...
 		numberFormat: { style: 'currency', currency: 'GBP' },
 		//or "{ style: 'unit', unit: 'miles-per-hour' }"
-		numberFormatLocale: "undefined", // "undefined" Uses the the implementation's default locale, change this to a BCP 47 language tag if required.
+		numberFormatLocale: undefined, // undefined - Uses the the implementation's default locale, change this to a BCP 47 language tag if required.
 		minorUnits: true // Used by NumberFormat to return minor units.
 Set to true if value returned is in pence for example, 250 will be set 2.50 before passing into Intl.NumberFormat
 		//...
 	}